Succession to the Japanese throne: Historic line of succession according to the Imperial House Law of 1889 (as of October 1947)

 Prior to this date, the imperial succession was defined by the Imperial House Law of 1889.
 As the Taishō Emperor had no brothers, if the main family line had become extinct, the imperial line would have continued through the Fushimi-no-miya shinnōke cadet branch under the terms of the 1889 house law.
-The Fushimi-no-miya house constitute the nearest direct-male line of imperial descendants who still had succession rights, Takatsukata, Konoe, and Ichijo are technically closer biologically but disregarded with ther adoption.
+The Fushimi-no-miya house constitute the nearest direct-male line of imperial descendants who still had succession rights, Takatsukasa, Konoe, and Ichijo are technically closer biologically but disregarded with ther adoption.
 Even if we regard those three families as still having rights, Prince Fushimi Kuniie was adopted by Emperor Kōkaku as his son in 1817, giving his branch a priority.
 In Japanese law and custom, adoption fully replaced previous blood ties, meaning that an adopted son was integrated into his new family as if born into it, with all rights of inheritance and succession.
 Historically, the imperial family often sustained its agnatic line through such adoptions from other imperial branches.
 This would be later banned by the said House Law in 1889.

 The princes of Fushimi-no-miya were all descended from Prince Fushimi Kuniie (1802–1872), a 12th-generation descendant of the Northern Court pretender "Emperor" Sukō, who was himself the grandson of the 93rd emperor Go-Fushimi.
 Prince Fushimi Kuniie had 17 sons, 3 of which were by the prince's wife Princess Takatsukasa Hiroko (including his future heirs, Prince Sadanori and Prince Fushimi Sadanaru) and the rest were all by various concubines, of whom five begat ōke that were extant as of 1947.
 A 1907 amendment to the Imperial House Law further reduced the number of imperial princes eligible to succeed to the throne.
 Prince Chichibu and Prince Takamatsu had no known children.
 Prince Yoshi has no known children either.
 All of the five grandchildren of Prince Mikasa who were born into the imperial family, after being conceived by sons Tomohito and Takamado, were female granddaughters as well.
 By the amended 1889 house law, the imperial line of succession continued as follows:

 [bold - currently extant branches.
 Death dates given for the last living heads of extinct branches.]